asthomp/Stoplight-Bot/README.md

 the [Discord Developer Portal](https://discord.com/developers/docs/intro).
 You can learn more about setting up a bot by reading [this article](https://discord.com/developers/docs/getting-started#creating-an-app).

 Feel free to use the following text for the bot's description:

 ```
 Stoplight-Bot lets you anonymously share your comfort level.
-Use `stoplight green` if you're good-to-go, `stoplight yellow`
+Use `/green` if you're good-to-go, `/yellow` to proceed with
-to proceed with caution, or `stoplight red` if the conversation
+caution, or `/red` if the conversation should stop.
+You can see
-should stop.
-You can see a full list of commands with
+a full list of commands with `/`.
-`stoplight commands`.
 ```

 Open the project up in your favorite file navigator.
 Then, create a brand-new file in your preferred Python IDE or text editor.
 Name the file `.env` and save it in the same folder as `bot.py`.
 Add your bot's Discord credentials to this file.
-It might look something like this:
+It should look something like this (but with real credentials):

 ```
 ID="12345"